 While completing a Master’s degree in Higher Education at UBC, Triny became involved in a myriad of initiatives related to student government, international student development, and student residence life.
 The more she did it the more she realized her love for providing guidance to students on how to make the most of their time at UBC.

 As the Academic Advisor for the BIE program, she is also part of the recruitment and admission process: a complex procedure to select less than 100 bright and motivated individuals, from thousands of applicants, to form that fall’s newest BIE cohort.
 Despite the complexity of her work, collaborating in the academic and personal growth of the students is a highly rewarding experience for Triny.
 With some advice and a good plan anything can work out!

 What features in the BIE program make it different from other Economics programs?

 Unlike any other economics program in Canada it includes six courses from the Sauder School of Business thus providing students with both a strong theoretical foundation in Economics and the practical skills from Commerce.
 Another unique aspect of BIE is its cohort structure, a 4-year direct entry program of less than 100 students per cohort, half international, half domestic.
 Studying together for four years allows them to participate in an exciting and unique networking experience.
-Furthermore, as soon as they are in the 2nd year of their degree, the top 15% of the BIE class will have the opportunity to take part in research internships with professors from UBC’s Vancouver School of Economics and Sauder School of Business.
+Furthermore, in the 3rd year, top BIE students will have the opportunity to take part in research internships with professors from UBC’s Vancouver School of Economics and Sauder School of Business.

 How does the application review process work?